BishopFox/badPods/yaml/priv-only/README.md

-## Privonly pod - You can create a pod with only privileged: true
+## You can create a pod with only privileged: true

 If you only have `privileged=true`, you can still get RCE on the host, and ultimately cluster-admin, but the path is more tedious.
 The exploit below escapes the container and allows you to run one command at a time.
 From there, you can launch a reverse shell.